-Starting your baby on solids can be exciting, fun and messy.
+Starting baby on solids can be exciting, fun, and messy.
 It can also be confusing.
-When should you start?
+But when should you start?
 How much should you offer?
 Which foods are best to begin with?
-The good news is it doesn’t need to be a challenge, and by following a few simple guidelines you can ensure your baby is well fed with healthy and nutritious food that’s good to grow on.
+The good news is it doesn’t need to be a challenge, and by following a few simple guidelines you can ensure your baby is well-fed with healthy and nutritious food that’s good to grow on.

 The Canadian Paediatric Society says you should start your child on solid foods at six months of age.
 Developmental milestones that let you know your child is ready to begin eating solids include: